threefoldtecharchive/tfgridclient_proxy/README.md

 ## Development Run

-- Start the msgbus with your MNEMONICS ID
-    ```sh
-    msgbusd --mnemonics "YOUR MNEMONICS" --substrate "wss://tfchain.dev.grid.tf"
-    ```
 - To run in development envornimnet see [here](tools/db/README.md) how to generate test db or load a db dump then use:
     ```sh
     go run cmds/proxy_server/main.go --address :8080 --log-level debug -no-cert --postgres-host 127.0.0.1 --postgres-db tfgrid-graphql --postgres-password postgres --postgres-user postgres